 While oranges should ideally never be on the menu, there are a few fruits that are safe for your bearded dragon to munch on.
 These include apples, cantaloupe, papaya, mango, and figs.

 However, keep in mind that virtually all fruit is loaded with sugar, so even if something is safe for your bearded dragon, it should be served in moderation.
 Don’t give them more than one serving of fruit per week.

-Bearded dragons can eat a wide range of foods, but oranges should never be on the list.
-There are acids and sugars inside them that your bearded dragon simply can’t handle, and eating them can cause a host of health problems for your pet.
+Bearded dragons can eat a wide range of foods, but oranges should ideally not be on the list.
+There are oxalates and sugars inside them that your bearded dragon shouldn’t have in excess, and eating them can cause a host of health problems for your pet.

 If you want to serve your little dragon some fruit, there are other, more suitable options available.

 Featured Image Credit: Pixabay